4 Cardinal Virtues

 Justice.

 The Population Table includes a row for each unit/time combination in the underlying population from which both the Preceptor Table and the data are drawn.
-It can be constructed if the validity assumption is (mostly) true.
 It includes all the rows from the Preceptor Table.
 It also includes the rows from the data set.
 It usually has other rows as well, rows which represent unit/time combinations from other parts of the population.

-There are three key issues to explore in any Population Table: stability, representativeness and unconfoundedness.
+There are four key assumptions to explore in any Population Table: validity, stability, representativeness, and unconfoundedness.

 Stability means that the relationship between the columns in the Population Table is the same for three categories of rows: the data, the Preceptor Table, and the larger population from which both are drawn.